Subgroup Fairness in Two-Sided Markets: Formulating Intra-, Inter-Fair and Customer-Care

-Interestingly, one can optimise over the non-convex augmented Lagrangian of Figure~\ref{pro:QP_t-Lagrange} to any fixed precision in polynomial time.
-Formally, for any $\epsilon> 0$, one can approximate the solution of the non-convex non-linear optimisation problem in Figure~\ref{pro:QP_t-Lagrange} to $\epsilon$ precision on the Turing machine in time polynomial in the dimension.
+In particular, one can optimise over the non-convex augmented Lagrangian relaxation \eqref{pro:QP_t-Lagrange} to any fixed precision in polynomial time.
+Formally, for any $\epsilon> 0$, one can approximate the solution of the non-convex non-linear optimisation problem in \eqref{pro:QP_t-Lagrange} to $\epsilon$ precision on the Turing machine in time polynomial in the dimension.
 The proof follows from Theorem 2 of \cite{poljak1995recipe} and Theorems 5.1 and 5.2 of \cite{porkolab1997complexity}.
-In particular, the Figure~\ref{pro:QP_t-Lagrange} plays the role of the equivalent problem $P_E$ in Figure~\ref{pro:QP_t-Lagrange} and we can approximate the semidefinite programming (SDP) relaxation B3 of \cite{poljak1995recipe} to any fixed precision in polynomial time, following the reasoning of Remark 5.1 of \cite{porkolab1997complexity}.
+In particular, \eqref{pro:QP_t-Lagrange} plays the role of the equivalent problem $P_E$ in \eqref{pro:QP_t-Lagrange} and we can approximate the semidefinite programming (SDP) relaxation B3 of \cite{poljak1995recipe} to any fixed precision in polynomial time, following the reasoning of Remark 5.1 of \cite{porkolab1997complexity}.
 Notice that without considering the details of the bit-complexity of the representation of the solution, one could apply standard convergence analyses of primal-dual interior point methods for SDP bound B3 of Theorem 2 of \cite{poljak1995recipe}, instead of the results of \cite{porkolab1997complexity}.

-Notice that across both the natural integer-programming formulation \eqref{pro:P_t} and the SDP relaxation of Figure~\ref{pro:QP_t-Lagrange}, it is hard to prove tracking (regret) guarantees \cite{NEURIPS2020_9ec0cfdc} for on-line solvers for the time-varying problem.
-In the case of the convex SDP, this may seem surprising, but \cite{bellon2021time} have recently shown that even under strong assumptions on the regularity of the SDP (Slater's and LICQ and continuity of the changes to the input, e.g., only due to movements of the drivers), the trajectory of solutions may be non-differentiable, there may be bifurcations, and certain other irregular behaviours.
-This seems to rule out many traditional approaches \cite{simonetto2020time} of time-varying convex optimisation.
+One could also consider time-varying extensions \cite{bellon2021time,bellon2022time}, although this is outside of the scope of the present draft.